 A moment of self-compassion can change your entire day.
 A string of such moments can change the course of your life.
 Chris Germer, PhD

 Continuing Education Credit is available for Nurses, Psychologists and MFTs, LPCCs, LEPs, LCSWs.
 You must attend all sessions live and complete a post course evaluation.
-CEs are included in your course registration fee.

 Research conducted in 2019 on 47 healthcare professionals suggests program attendance leads to significant increases in self-compassion, mindfulness, compassion to others and compassion satisfaction and decreases in stress, depression, and symptoms of burnout.